DavidNP96/Heuristieken/results/README.md

 #### Scores hillclimber vs. simmulated annealing
 The hillclimber has 10000 iterations.
 The simmualated annealing also had 10000 iterations, a Tmax of 500, and a Tmin of 0.001.
+In the table below the minimum and mean of the hillclimber and the simmulated annealing for all neighborhoods are shown.

 | Neighborhood | Min.
 HC    | Min. sim_an | Mean HC  | Mean sim_an |
 | ------------ | ---------- | ----------  | -------  | ----------- |